H-1B Temporary Workers

 H-1B status may be granted for an initial period of up to three years.
 Extensions may also be granted in increments of up to three years.
 The maximum duration is six years (with limited exceptions).
 An individual becomes eligible for another six years in H-1B status only after residing outside the United States for one full year.
 H-1B status will not necessarily lead to permanent residency.
 Not all positions and employees that qualify for H-1B status meet the criteria for permanent residency sponsorship.

 H-1B temporary workers may transfer their status to a different employer.
 Before the employee starts work with the new employer, the new employer must first file an I-129 petition with the USCIS and confirm that it has been received.
-USCIS often requests copies of recent pay stubs for transfer applications as evidence of maintenance of status.
+Georgetown H-1B petitions are not subject to the H-1B quota, so if transferring to a private sector employer, employees must go through the H-1B lottery.